Lupus Unveiled: Demystifying the Complexities of an Enigmatic Illness

 4. Fever: Lupus can cause persistent low-grade fevers or periodic episodes of high fever.

 5. Organ-specific symptoms: Depending on the organs affected by lupus, individuals may experience a range of symptoms.
-These can include chest pain, shortness of breath, headaches, cognitive difficulties, kidney problems, and gastrointestinal issues.
+These can include chest pain, shortness of breath, headaches, difficulties, kidney problems, and gastrointestinal issues.

 The Causes and Triggers of Lupus